alexpetrescu/csharp-coding--playground/README.md

 ### Binary Search

--   Performs search on a sorted array for a given value.
+-   Performs a search on a sorted array for a given value.

 ### Merge Sort